 The jiggle in the middle will firm up in the fridge!

-How to bake a perfect cheesecake without a water bath
+How to make a cheesecake with no water bath

 YES I SAID IT, and yes you can do it.
 I have baked cheesecake so many times in my last (almost) 10 years of professional baking and have figured out a way to do it.